yiycz/GP-EXAMPLE-BANK/examples/the-rise-of-the-finfluencer.md

 ---
-tags: [Finance, Social Media, Celebrity]
+tags: [Finance, Social Media, Influencer]
 ---

 ## The Rise of the Finfluencer